+A wet tile saw cuts tiles made of ceramic, leaving a clean, smooth edge.
 As mentioned, owning a wet saw is not economically feasible.
 However, you might as well come across certain situations where you have to weigh the pros and cons and use a wet saw for cutting a porcelain tile.

 Unlike vitrified tiles with a harder glaze, these tiles are softer because of the substrate and therefore are sometimes hard to cut with a simple cutter because of melted glass mass.
 For this reason, one should know how to cut a porcelain tile with a wet saw, a cutting machine or a blade.